mohahmadi2001/Django-room-reservation/README.md

 ## Usage

 To use the application, navigate to `http://localhost:8000/` in your web browser.
-You'll find options to manage tasks and projects.
+You'll find options to manage meetings and reservations.

 ## License